| Name | Description |

 Examples:

-arrayIntegerEqual({1,2}, {1,2})
+arrayIntegerEqual({1,2}, {1,2}) returns true, but

-and arrayIntegerEqual({1,2}, {1,2,3})
+arrayIntegerEqual({1,2}, {1,3}) and arrayIntegerEqual({1,2}, {1,2,3}) each return false.

 Extends from Modelica.Icons.Function (Icon for functions).

-Type | Name | Default | Description |
+| Type | Name | Default | Description |

-Boolean | u1[:] | First Boolean vector | |
+| Boolean | u1[:] | First Boolean vector | |

-Boolean | u2[:] | Second Boolean vector |
+| Boolean | u2[:] | Second Boolean vector |

-Type | Name | Description |
+| Type | Name | Description |

-Boolean | equal | true , if all of the entries are equal |
+| Boolean | equal | true, if all of the entries are equal |

-, if all of the entries are equal"; algorithm if size(u1, 1) <> size(u2, 1) then equal := false; return; end if; for i in 1:size(u1, 1) loop if u1[i] <> u2[i] then equal := false; return; end if; end for; equal := true; return; end arrayBooleanEqual;
+function arrayBooleanEqual "Check if twoBooleanvectors are equal" extends Modelica.Icons.Function; input Boolean u1[:] "First Boolean vector"; input Boolean u2[:] "Second Boolean vector"; output Boolean equal "true, if all of the entries are equal"; algorithm if size(u1, 1) <> size(u2, 1) then equal := false; return; end if; for i in 1:size(u1, 1) loop if u1[i] <> u2[i] then equal := false; return; end if; end for; equal := true; return; end arrayBooleanEqual;

-vectors are equal
+FCSys.Utilities.arrayIntegerEqualInteger vectors are equal

 Examples:

-arrayIntegerEqual({1,2}, {1,2})
+arrayIntegerEqual({1,2}, {1,2}) returns true, but

-and arrayIntegerEqual({1,2}, {1,2,3})
+arrayIntegerEqual({1,2}, {1,3}) and arrayIntegerEqual({1,2}, {1,2,3}) each return false.

 Extends from Modelica.Icons.Function (Icon for functions).

-Type | Name | Default | Description |
+| Type | Name | Default | Description |

-Integer | u1[:] | First integer vector | |
+| Integer | u1[:] | First integer vector | |

-Integer | u2[:] | Second integer vector |
+| Integer | u2[:] | Second integer vector |

-Type | Name | Description |
+| Type | Name | Description |

-Boolean | equal | true , if all of the entries are equal |
+| Boolean | equal | true, if all of the entries are equal |

-, if all of the entries are equal"; algorithm if size(u1, 1) <> size(u2, 1) then equal := false; return; end if; for i in 1:size(u1, 1) loop if u1[i] <> u2[i] then equal := false; return; end if; end for; equal := true; return; end arrayIntegerEqual;
+function arrayIntegerEqual "Check if twoIntegervectors are equal" extends Modelica.Icons.Function; input Integer u1[:] "First integer vector"; input Integer u2[:] "Second integer vector"; output Boolean equal "true, if all of the entries are equal"; algorithm if size(u1, 1) <> size(u2, 1) then equal := false; return; end if; for i in 1:size(u1, 1) loop if u1[i] <> u2[i] then equal := false; return; end if; end for; equal := true; return; end arrayIntegerEqual;

-vectors are nearly equal
+FCSys.Utilities.arrayRealEqualReal vectors are nearly equal

 Examples:

-arrayRealEqual({1,2}, {1,2})
+arrayRealEqual({1,2}, {1,2}) returns true, but

-and arrayRealEqual({1,2}, {1,2,3})
+arrayRealEqual({1,2}, {1,2.001}) and arrayRealEqual({1,2}, {1,2,3}) each return false.

 Extends from Modelica.Icons.Function (Icon for functions).

-Type | Name | Default | Description |
+| Type | Name | Default | Description |

-Real | u1[:] | First real vector | |
+| Real | u1[:] | First real vector | |

-Real | u2[:] | Second real vector | |
+| Real | u2[:] | Second real vector | |

-Real | epsilon | 1e-7 | Error tolerance |
+| Real | epsilon | 1e-7 | Error tolerance |

-Type | Name | Description |
+| Type | Name | Description |

-Boolean | equal | true , if all of the entries are equal |
+| Boolean | equal | true, if all of the entries are equal |

-, if all of the entries are equal"; algorithm if size(u1, 1) <> size(u2, 1) then equal := false; return; end if; for i in 1:size(u1, 1) loop if abs(u1[i] - u2[i]) > epsilon then equal := false; return; end if; end for; equal := true; return; end arrayRealEqual;
+function arrayRealEqual "Check if twoRealvectors are nearly equal" extends Modelica.Icons.Function; input Real u1[:] "First real vector"; input Real u2[:] "Second real vector"; input Real epsilon=1e-7 "Error tolerance"; output Boolean equal "true, if all of the entries are equal"; algorithm if size(u1, 1) <> size(u2, 1) then equal := false; return; end if; for i in 1:size(u1, 1) loop if abs(u1[i] - u2[i]) > epsilon then equal := false; return; end if; end for; equal := true; return; end arrayRealEqual;

-arrayStringEqual({"a","bc"}, {"a","bc"})
+arrayStringEqual({"a","bc"}, {"a","bc"}) returns true, but

-and arrayStringEqual({"a","b"}, {"a","b","c"})
+arrayStringEqual({"a","bc"}, {"a","b"}) and arrayStringEqual({"a","b"}, {"a","b","c"}) each return false.

 Extends from Modelica.Icons.Function (Icon for functions).

-Type | Name | Default | Description |
+| Type | Name | Default | Description |

-String | u1[:] | First string vector | |
+| String | u1[:] | First string vector | |

-String | u2[:] | Second string vector |
+| String | u2[:] | Second string vector |

-Type | Name | Description |
+| Type | Name | Description |

-Boolean | equal | true , if all of the entries are equal |
+| Boolean | equal | true, if all of the entries are equal |

 function arrayStringEqual "Check if two vectors of strings are equal"